-Parents should contact the homeroom teacher (not the main office) by 9am on the date of the absence to request homework.
-If there is homework to be picked up, it can be picked up in the main office at 3:00pm.
+Parents may contact the homeroom teacher by 9am on the date of the absence to request homework.

 NONDISCRIMINATION/AFFIRMATIVE ACTION

 No pupil enrolled in the District school shall be excluded from participation in, denied the benefits of, or be subjected to discrimination in any educational program or activity of this District on the basis of race, color, creed, religion, sex, affectional or sexual orientation, national origin, place of residence in the district, social or economic condition, or non-applicable disability.
 The Supervisor of Special Services acts as the Affirmative Action Officer and may be reached at 201-261-1180 ext.
 123.